northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 Vim is a popular text editor that is widely used for programming, writing, and other text-related tasks.
 Consult the [VIM Manual] for more information on using the text editor effectively.

-Vim starts in in **normal mode**: a mode that allows for the navigation through the text and perform various operations (e.g., search), but in read-online mode (i.e., cannot edit text).
+Vim starts in **normal mode**: a mode that allows for the navigation through the text and performs various operations (e.g., search), but in read-online mode (i.e., cannot edit text).

 Open a terminal and type the following command: